utsav0/daily-dev-tips/src/pages/posts/pimp-your-github-profile.md

 header](https://github.com/rebelchris/rebelchris/blob/master/assets/github-header.png)](https://daily-dev-tips.com)
 ```

 Another cool thing to add is the [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats).
-Follow instructions on the repo to get something like this:
+Follow the instructions on the repo to get something like this:

 ```html
 <img